PC5001 - Research Design and Data Analysis in Psychology (2020/21)

 3. the implementation of agreed ethical standards

-4. liaising with external parties, i.e. participants in the study
+4. liaising with external parties (e.g. participants in the study)

-5. managing and analysing both quantitative and qualitative data and
+5. managing and analysing both quantitative and qualitative data using statistical software

-6. reporting on the outcome of the studies in a format proscribed by the relevant professional body.
+6. reporting on the outcomes of the studies in a format proscribed by the relevant professional body

 Prior learning requirements